Dan-Livermore/Uni-DungeonCrawlerYear1/README.md

 # 2021-COMP1000-CW2

+This is the codebase for my functioning dungeon crawler program.

+The program is a game on the commandline, where the player journeys through a 2d map, defeats monsters, collects coins and eventually gets to the exit.

 This is the starting base for your second coursework.

 Use this ReadMe file to document your project by: